 - 1/2 cup onion, red or white (75 g)

 - 1/2 cup chopped green onion (30 g)

 - handful of fresh chopped cilantro

 - 1 sliced vegan sausage (such as Field Roast)

 - salt and pepper, to taste

-- Add everything to a skillet and cook over medium-high heat (add a few splashes of water if it starts to stick to the pan) until the veggies are softened and nicely browned, about 6-7 minutes.
+- Add everything except the avocado and salsa to a skillet and cook over medium-high heat (add a few splashes of water if it starts to stick to the pan) until the veggies are softened and nicely browned, about 6-7 minutes.

 - Season with salt and pepper, top with avocado, salsa, extra chopped green onion and fresh cilantro and hot sauce if desired and serve right away.